-When Tyree returned to the same neighborhood again as an adult after serving in the Army, things had only gotten worse.
+When Guyton returned to the neighborhood as an adult after serving in the Army, things had only gotten worse.
 In his words, his neighborhood, and Detroit in general, looked as if “a bomb went off.”

-It has been a difficult road, and despite the project’s having been featured everywhere from Oprah to the Today show and considered a Detroit landmark, it was twice demolished by the city, in 1991 and 1999.
-Tyree, however, was undaunted and simply began anew each time.
-Eventually, the Wayne County Circuit Court ruled that the Heidelberg Project was protected under the 1st Amendment.
+It has been a difficult road.
+Despite the project’s having been featured everywhere from Oprah to the Today Show and considered a Detroit landmark, it was twice demolished by the city, in 1991 and 1999.
+Guyton, however, was undaunted and simply began anew each time.
+Eventually, the Wayne County Circuit Court ruled that the Heidelberg Project was protected under the First Amendment.

-The project occupies the entire block and is made up of some 22 individual art projects.
-Among the most significant are the “Dotty Wotty House,” “Noah’s Ark,” and “Faces in the Hood," portaits painted on car hoods set into the ground.
+The project occupies the entire block and is made up of more than 20 individual art projects.
+Among the most significant are the “Dotty Wotty House,” “Noah’s Ark,” and “Faces in the Hood,” portraits painted on car hoods set into the ground.
 Today, the project is known throughout the world and receives over 200,000 visitors a year.
 It was even elected to represent the United States in the 2008 Venice Architecture Biennale.

-In 2009, Tyree received an honorary Doctorate of Fine Art from the College for Creative Studies in Detroit, which he attended for several years in the 1980s, before beginning the Heidelberg Project.
+In 2009, Guyton received an honorary doctorate from the College for Creative Studies in Detroit, which he attended for several years in the 1980s, before beginning the Heidelberg Project.
 In 2010, he was recognized by Wayne State University with a Community Leadership Award.
-In addition to the engaging artistic landscape, the Heidelberg Project is an established 501(c)3 nonprofit organization, designed to improve lives and neighborhoods through art.
+In addition to its artistic landscape, the Heidelberg Project is an established nonprofit organization, designed to improve lives and neighborhoods through art.